VAT and Sales Tax Rates in Chile for 2014

-Of the thirty four countries tracked, sixteen have a higher maximum VAT rate then Chile.Countries with similar VAT rates include Estonia with a VAT of 20%, Portugal with a VAT of 20% and France with a VAT of 20%.
+Of the thirty four countries tracked, sixteen have a higher maximum VAT rate then Chile.Countries with similar VAT rates include France with a VAT of 20%, Italy with a VAT of 20% and Slovenia with a VAT of 20%.

 |VAT/Sales Tax||Reduced VAT Rate||World VAT Rank|

 Chile VAT Refund For Visitors

 Visitors to Chile may be able to get a refund of the Chile VAT tax paid on any goods bought for deportation.
 To get a VAT refund, you must present receipts for the goods purchased (and possibly proof of your deportation of the goods) to a Chile VAT refund station (which are often found in airports, tourist offices, or international travel hubs).